 As far as operating systems goes, I have been a GNU/Linux user since 2009.
-I mainly use ArchLinux, but from time to time I like to use various BSDs or other linux distros.
+Recently, I switched to FreeBSD but from time to time I like to use various BSDs or other linux distros.
 I like small and very simple tools without frills and distractions.

 For emails I use aerc, an email client written in go that aims to be efficient and extensible.
 Note that it is still a work in progress, so if you do decide to try it, expect some bugs.